JQ-Networks/UnifiedMessageRelay/README.md

       # OneWay+:
       # Forward from "FromChat" to "ToChat", and vise versa, ignoring backward message without "reply_to"
   Default:  # keep this key even if no default route exists
+    # Default contains all the platform to point forward:
+    # E.g. Any message originated from QQ to one telegram group, type = OneWay+
     - From: QQ
       To: Telegram
       ToChat: 123244234234